Navigation

 Reading

-At St Hilda’s, we recognise that the ability to read independently and effectively for meaning is one of the most important skills that we can teach our children from the very earliest age.
-It allows access to all other areas of the curriculum and is a vital life skill.
-Therefore, we place the systematic teaching of reading at the very heart of our curriculum.
+At St Hilda’s, learning to read is one of the most important skills a child will ever develop.
+Reading underpins all areas of the curriculum and is a vital life skill, so we place it at the heart of everything we do.

 Choosing Suitable Books & Reading Schemes Used